Asripramudiya/MBA-Decision/README.md

 <br>✔️ Business education research – Study MBA trends across industries

 ## Dataset Structure
-- Below are the details of the fields in the dataset:
+<br>Below are the details of the fields in the dataset:
 - Person ID – Unique identifier
 - Age – Age at the time of decision
 - Gender – Male, Female, Other